Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/anim8.md

     FF_Apply(MyVobLoop);
 };

-func void MyVobLoop() {
+func void MyVobLoop()
-    // Sicherheitshalber suchen wir das Vob jedes Mal neu:
+{
-    MyVob = MEM_PtrToInst(MEM_SearchVobByName("MYVOB"));
+    // Just to be safe, we get the pointer to the VOB again MyVob = MEM_PtrToInst(MEM_SearchVobByName("MYVOB"));

-    // Whenever there are no more commands, I add new ones: if(Anim8_Empty(MyVobAni)) {
+    // Whenever there are no more commands, we add new ones: if(Anim8_Empty(MyVobAni))
+    {
         // First move by three meters:
         Anim8(MyVobAni, addf(MyVob.trafoObjToWorld[3], mkf(300)), 1000, A8_SlowEnd);
         // Then wait half a second: